Documentation

 The sidebar is the menu on the left side of the screen.
 It stays visible on most pages so you can move between areas without getting lost.

-Close-up of the dashboard sidebar listing Cars, Contacts, Schedule, Payments, Parking Spots, Marketing and Events, Inbox, AI Assistant, and Settings
+Dashboard sidebar showing Create event button at top plus Dashboard Beta, Cars, Contacts, Schedule, Payments, Parking Spots, Marketing and Events, Inbox, AI Assistant, and Settings

 1. Find the sidebar